 History

-In 1905, the Library opened a small, one-room structure on the east side of the lake.
+In 1905, The Seattle Public Library opened a small reading room on the east side of Green Lake.
 It was several blocks south of the present building.
-In 1908, wealthy philanthropist Andrew Carnegie agreed to donate $35,000 to build a replacement branch.
-Local residents raised $3,000 to buy the current branch site; the city contributed another $1,000.
-The building opened in in July 1910.
+In 1908, industrialist Andrew Carnegie agreed to donate $35,000 to build a new library.
+Residents raised $3,000 to buy the current branch site.
+The city contributed another $1,000, and the building opened in July 1910.

 Architecture